gu-fan/riv.vim/doc/riv.rst

              a. `Section Helper`_: Showing section number of current document.
              b. `Todo Helper`_: Managing todo items of project or document.
              c. `File Helper`_: Showing rst files of current directory.
- :File_:     Local file link in rst documents. (non-reStructuredText syntax)
+ :File_:     Local file link in rst documents, wiki style. (non-reStructuredText syntax)
  :Todos_:    Keep track of todo things. (non-reStructuredText syntax)

 * To get a breif view of Riv features , see `QuickIntro For Riv`_.